Intro to CD

 Refer the Spinnaker UI:

 ArgoCD is a declarative continuous delivery tool for Kubernetes applications that uses GitOps style to manage cluster resources.
-Argo CD monitors application configuration defined in your Git repository and compares it with the live state in the cluster.
-When a developer makes a change to the app definition in Git, Argo CD detects and notifies administrators about the out of sync status.
+Argo CD monitors the application configuration defined in your Git repository and compares it with the live state in the cluster.
+When a developer changes the app definition in Git, Argo CD detects and notifies administrators about the out-of-sync status.
 If the administrator approves the change, ArgoCD creates resources in Kubernetes clusters with the newly defined configuration.
-Refer the Argo CD UI:
+(Read more on What is Argo CD?)

 Installation and Implementation